 Remove the leaves with white spots.
 Also, remove the leaves with the insect eggs.
 Finally, burn down the infected leaves to avoid the spread of bugs.

 It is best to place the plant under running tap water.
 Then, spray your infested catnip with a stream of water.
 Don’t drown your plant, though.

-The catnip plant is drought tolerant and can resist the heat.
+The catnip plant is drought-tolerant and can resist heat.
 However, make sure to drain any excess water, as damp soil can breed germs and other moisture-related problems.

 4. Rubbing Alcohol